Martinsburg, West Virginia: Reconstruction

 Residents of West Virginia were split in their allegiance during the war, with half of its soldiers serving in the Confederate army.
 The vote to create a new state in western Virginia was very low, but statehood was approved by Congress and President Lincoln, and the new state was admitted to the Union on June 20, 1863.

 The city of Martinsburg was incorporated by an act of the new West Virginia Legislature on March 30, 1868.

 Martinsburg became a center of the railroad industry and its workers.
 The Great Railroad Strike of 1877 began July 14, 1877, in this city at the Baltimore and Ohio Railroad Martinsburg Shops.
 After several unsuccessful attempts to quell the protests, Governor Henry M. Mathews called for federal troops.
 By the time these troops had restored order, the protest of the rail company had spread across the country.

 Telephone service was established in Martinsburg in 1883.
 In 1889, electricity began to be furnished to Martinsburg as part of a franchise granted to the United Edison Manufacturing Company of New York.

 The Interwoven Mills began operations in Martinsburg in 1891.

+The Martinsburg Street Railway also opened in 1891; then closed shortly after in 1896.

 Construction of the Apollo Civic Theatre was completed in 1913.